 4. Vitamin D

-Moreover, tortoises need vitamin D to help their bodies absorb calcium, which is essential for healthy bones and shells.
+Moreover, vitamin D is also linked to their bodies ability to absorb calcium.
+Calcium is essential for healthy bones and shells.
 Without sufficient vitamin D, a tortoise may suffer from health issues related to calcium deficiency, such as shell deformity, metabolic bone disease, and impaired growth.

 Conclusion